eunseo-yang/Proactive_AI_Tutor/README.md

 **Guideline**

-To use it, you need to obtain an API key for GPT.
+- To use it, you need to obtain an API key for GPT.
 (I used a paid subscription.)
-The learning materials used are organized in the dataset folder, which contains quiz materials created by GPT based on learning objectives analyzed from video content.
-The code for the chatbot operates using the O/X quizzes from this dataset.
+- The learning materials used are organized in the dataset folder, which contains quiz materials created by GPT based on learning objectives analyzed from video content.
+(I utilized the introductory videos on reinforcement learning from the MATLAB Korea YouTube channel.
+The content was transcribed using the Google Speech-to-Text model and then incorporated into the chatbot scenarios.)
+- The code for the chatbot operates using the O/X quizzes from this dataset.
 If necessary, you can modify the chatbot using the provided dataset.
+- User logs are stored after the user information is entered and saved.
+Note that log storage stops when the user logs out.

 This was utilized in the research for the Creative Autonomous Project in June 2024.